hfp/libxstream/samples/ozaki/README.md

   mixed-radix representation.
 The product of 17 moduli exceeds 2^111, providing sufficient range for fp64.

-  XMX / DPAS is currently not used for this scheme (scalar path only).
+  XMX / DPAS acceleration is supported via a two-phase pipeline: the `dotprod` kernel computes DPAS int8 matmuls per modulus channel and stores unsigned residues to a global intermediate buffer; then a separate `postprocess` kernel runs Garner reconstruction and Horner evaluation with an independently-sized grid over M×N, fully decoupled from DPAS tile dimensions.
+A scalar fallback fuses both phases into a single `dotprod` kernel.
 The triangular and symmetrize optimisations do not apply (each modulus channel is independent).

 ### Pipeline